hasteinmetz/hasteinmetz.github.io/README.md

 # hasteinmetz.github.io
 A Personal Website

-I made this repository to serve as a website as I move forward in life.
+I made this repository to serve as a personal website while I apply to jobs and graduate schools.